 If you’re struggling to pay your debts, you can apply to become bankrupt or a creditor can apply to make you bankrupt.

 If you owe money that you can’t afford to repay, you should see a financial counsellor and get legal advice.

 If someone has started court proceedings against you to recover a debt, or is threatening to seize your property, get immediate legal advice.

 AFSA is responsible for the administration and regulation of bankruptcy in Australia, and can give you information about bankruptcy and provide you with the forms you'll need to petition for bankruptcy.

 If you become bankrupt, a trustee will be appointed to take over your financial affairs.
-In order to pay creditors, the trustee can:
+To pay creditors, the trustee can:

-AFSA has information about your obligations are while bankrupt.
+AFSA has information about your obligations while bankrupt.